cosmicjs/todo-app/README.md

 # To Do App (React/Redux and Node)
 A simple to do application that consumes the [Cosmic JS API](https://cosmicjs.com).
-Built using React, Redux, and Node.
+Built using React, Redux, and Node.js.

 ## Getting Started
 1. Go to [Cosmic JS](https://cosmicjs.com) and create a new Bucket to store your to dos.